 The online version of this course will be run over a two week period, from 8am - 12 noon each day.
-The Practitioners Course in August will run on Friday 21 August, then Monday 24 to Friday 28 August 2020.
+The Practitioners Course in November/December will run on Friday 27 November, then Monday 30 November to Friday 4 December 2020.

 The three day RAM Practitioners Course teaches students how to undertake some of the reliability activities necessary for producing a ‘reliable system.’
 This course is primarily tailored for those who are new to the discipline but will help those who wish to develop their skills further.
 Members of ‘producer organizations’ (those who design and manufacture systems) and members of ‘consumer organizations’ (those who specify and purchase a system) will gain valuable insight on what they can do to get a more reliable system.
 The key focus is being able to understand the probabilistic nature of reliability performance, and analyse failure data to inform key decisions.
 This includes understanding key probability distributions (such as the Weibull distribution) and being able to use this knowledge to do thing like design reliability tests.

 The RAM Practitioners Course comprises the last three days of the five day RAM Management Course, which also includes our two day RAM Introduction Course.
 The latter involves more organizational and management considerations for producing reliable systems.

 Delivery mode: Online

 - Masters credit: UNSW Canberra allows students who have successfully completed a minimum of 12 days of approved professional education courses to use those courses as credit in eligible postgraduate programs.

 For more information on postgraduate credit please visit our postgraduate credit and micro-credential page.

 *pending final results

 “I find probability and statistics hard, but the way it is taught on this course made it as easy as possible for me to understand”

 “ We used to just follow the standard approach for testing – we won’t anymore”